pustotnik/zenmake/docs/buildconf-taskparams.rst

     It's used not for system libraries (see ``sys-libs``).
 Also it's used to declare dependencies between build tasks.
     It is one or more the other task names.

+    If a task name contain spaces and all these names are listed in one string then each such a name must be in quotes.

     Examples:

     .. code-block:: python